l0-Regularized Sparse Coding-based Interpretable Network for Multi-Modal Image Fusion: Experiments

 \subsubsection{Visualization of unique and common features}

-In our MMIF network FNet, we use three LZSC blocks to estimate the unique and common features from the different modality source images.
+In our MMIF network FNet, we use three LZSC blocks to estimate the unique and common features from the source images of different modalities.
 This provides interpretability of the underlying fusion process.
-Fig. \ref{fig8} shows the estimated unique and common features for the VIS-IR image fusion task on the TNO dataset.
-The unique extraction $u_1$ from the visible image ($I_1$) consists of the scene details.
-This information can not be captured by an infrared image ($I_2$).
+Fig. \ref{fig8}-(a) shows the estimated unique and common features for the VIS-IR image fusion task on the TNO dataset.
+The unique extraction $u_1$ from the visible image ($I_1$) consists of the scene-specific details — such as sky texture.
+This information is not present in the infrared image ($I_2$).
 The unique extraction $u_2$ from the infrared image consists of the details of the thermal radiation, which does not exist in the visible image.
 Thus, the unique features of visible and infrared images are specific to their own modality.
-The common feature $c$ extracted from the visible and infrared images is the edges of the different objects.
+The common feature $c$ extracted from the two images is the edges of the different objects.